 I used fresh blueberries, but frozen will work just fine too.

-To make these blueberry muffins, simply follow these steps:
+To make these easy vegan muffins, simply follow these steps:

 - combine the vegan butter, coconut sugar, almond milk, flaxseeds, cornstarch, and apple cider vinegar in a bowl and give it a good stir